43 Geography Trivia Questions [With Answers]

 Answer: Oymyakon, Russia, where temperatures hit a record -67.7°C (-89.9°F) in February 1933.

-Why it stumps people: Nobody expects a village where roughly 500 people actually live year-round at those temperatures.
-Cars run 24/7 in winter because they won’t restart if turned off.
-School only closes when it drops below -52°C. Locals bury their dead using bonfires to thaw the permafrost first.
+Why it trips people: Nobody expects a village where roughly 500 people actually live year-round at those temperatures.
+Cars run 24/7 through winter, because they won’t restart once you turn them off.
+School only closes when it drops below -52°C. To bury their dead, locals light bonfires to thaw the permafrost first.
 Verkhoyansk, also in Siberia, is a competing claimant with a similar record (-67.8°C in 1892).

 38. What is the highest capital city in the world?
 (Medium)